 “Regardless of the brilliance of vision and fit in a merger, the subsequent success of the deal depends mostly on the employees,” says Harrison.
 When people are uncertain, he continues, they start to speculate, which invariably becomes paranoia as they chat to workmates.
 “The grapevine goes overtime with rumors.
 Productivity starts to drop.”

-“Financial institution employees won’t much care about impact on consumers immediately,” adds Sean Williams, VP of True Digital Communications.
+“Financial institution employees won’t much care about impact on consumers immediately,” adds Sean Williams, a vice president at True Digital Communications.
 “They’ll care about changes to their jobs, benefits, pay, etc.”

 And when that happens, customer experience suffers.
-Consumers will only put up with so much.
+And customers will only put up with so much.
 Changing financial institutions is not nearly as difficult as it used to be.